goldenscale/GS_GithubMirror/README.md

 - [jakobadam/packer-qemu-templates](https://github.com/jakobadam/packer-qemu-templates) - Packer qemu templates
 - [Phoenix1747/fake-sandbox](https://github.com/Phoenix1747/fake-sandbox) - 👁‍🗨 This script will simulate fake processes of analysis sandbox/VM software that some malware will try to avoid.
 - [NextronSystems/APTSimulator](https://github.com/NextronSystems/APTSimulator) - A toolset to make a system look as if it was the victim of an APT attack
-- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, less antivirus detection and user-friendliness.
+- [massgravel/Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) - A collection of scripts for activating Microsoft products using HWID / KMS38 / Online KMS activation methods with a focus on open-source code, fewer antivirus detection and user-friendliness.

 ## Boo